b-riemann/mathieu-cell/README.md

     ./make_figures.sh

-which will generate all required figures.
-When called the first time, this might take a while due to the necessary computations.
-These computations are however saved, so reruns will be much faster.
+which will generate all required figures as PDFs.

+When called the first time, this might take a while due to the required computations.
+These computations are however stored, thus reruns will be much faster.

 If you change something and want to update a figure, you can try to call